hobler/imsil-gui/README.md

 the ability to set/get not only the widget of a parameter but also the widgets and variables of the index variables of the parameter.

-On top of the Window is a menu bar, with which the Edit Materials/Ions Window can be opened under the "Edit" menu.
+On top of the window is a menu bar, with which the Edit Materials/Ions Window can be opened under the "Edit" menu.
 The File and View Menus currently don't have a use.